Little Egg Harbor Township, New Jersey: Founding

-The Little Egg Harbor Massacre took place in October 1778 during the American Revolutionary War, as British Army Major Patrick Ferguson was wreaking havoc on Colonial shipping in the Mullica River.
-Kazimierz Pułaski and his newly raised forces were ordered to oppose his actions.
+The affair at Little Egg Harbor took place in Little Egg Harbor on October 1778 during the American Revolutionary War.
+British forces under Major Patrick Ferguson were attacking American ships in the Mullica River.
+Casimir Pulaski and his newly raised troops were ordered to oppose his actions.
 Pulaski's Legion, along with three companies of light infantry, three troops of light horse, and one artillery detachment, came too late to be of great use against Ferguson's operations.
 But their arrival did stop Ferguson from raiding the iron works at Batsto, and stemmed their attacks on privateers at The Forks of the Mullica River.

 They then set up camp on a farm.
-A deserter, Lt.
-Gustav Juliet, found Ferguson and told him of Pulaski's encampment; he mentioned that morale was fairly low, and security almost nonexistent, so that a surprise attack would be devastating.
+An American deserter, Lieutenant Gustav Juliet, found Ferguson and told him of Pulaski's encampment; he mentioned that morale there was fairly low, and security almost nonexistent, so that a surprise attack would be devastating.
 Ferguson promptly loaded 250 of his best men onto boats and rowed them, in the dark, some 10 mi to Osborne Island.
 He then marched them a further 2 mi to the site of the infantry outpost, which comprised 50 men a short distance from the main encampment.
-At first light, Ferguson ordered the attack; only five of his quarry were taken alive.
-Pulaski eventually led his mounted troops up, causing Ferguson to retreat to his boats minus a few men that had fallen into the colonists' hands.
+At first light, Ferguson ordered the attack; 45 American soldiers were killed and the remanining five taken prisoner.
+Pulaski eventually led his mounted troops up, causing Ferguson to retreat to his boats minus a few men that had fallen into American hands.
 A memorial on Radio Road commemorates the attack.

 Little Egg Harbor Township was formed on February 13, 1740, as Egg Harbour Township from portions of Northampton Township (now Mount Holly), while the area was still part of Burlington County.
 It was incorporated as one of New Jersey's 104 in the Township Act of 1798 by an act of the New Jersey Legislature on February 21, 1798.
 While in Burlington County, portions of the township were taken to form Washington Township (November 19, 1802) and Bass River Township (March 30, 1864).
 Little Egg Harbor Township became part of Ocean County on March 30, 1891, after which further portions of the township were ceded to create Long Beach Township (March 23, 1899) and Tuckerton (February 18, 1901).